iterative/dvc.org/content/docs/start/data-management/data-versioning.md

 </details>

 Yes, DVC is technically not a version control system!
-DVC manipulates `.dvc` files with metadata, whose contents define the data file versions.
-Git, which is already used to version your code, now also versions your data alongside it.
-DVC also synchronizes DVC-tracked data in the <abbr>workspace</abbr> efficiently to match the `.dvc` files.
+DVC manipulates `.dvc` files, whose contents define the data file versions.
+Git is already used to version your code, and now also versions data alongside it.
+DVC also synchronizes the DVC-tracked data in the workspace efficiently to match the `.dvc` files.

 ## Discovering and accessing data

-With DVC, your tracked data can be imported and fetched from anywhere.
+Your tracked data can be imported and fetched from anywhere using DVC.
 For example, you may want to download a specific version of an ML model to a deployment server or import a dataset into another project.
 To learn about how DVC allows you to do this, see the